khulnasoft-lab/design.khulnasoft.com/contents/content/voice-tone.md

 | Do | Don’t |
 | --- | --- |
 | Email sent | Email has been sent |
-| Choose a branch or enter a commit to see what’s changed. | Choosing a branch or entering a commit will show you what’s changed.
+| To see what’s changed, choose a branch or enter a commit. | Choosing a branch or entering a commit will show you what’s changed.

 ## Objective focused